svanoort/pyresttest/advanced_guide.md

 # Templating and Context Basics
 - Tests and benchmarks may use variables to template out configuration dynamically.
 - Templating is performed using basic [Python string templating](https://docs.python.org/2/library/string.html#template-strings).
-- Templating uses variables contained in a context, and are templates evaluated anew for each test run or benchmark iteration
+- Templating uses variables contained in a context, and **templates are evaluated freshly** for each test run or benchmark iteration
 - Contexts are either passed into a test, or created in the text if not supplied
-- Contexts are persistent within a TestSet.
-Once a variable is set, it can be used in all following tests
+- **Contexts are persistent within a TestSet.
+Once a variable is set, it can be used in all following tests**
 - **Context variables are modified and set** in 3 ways:
     1. **Variable values may be statically declared** with 'variable_binds' in TestSet config or the test
     2. **Generator output may be bound to a variable** with 'generator binds' in the test